-The project seeks to increase the population of the endangered Ridgway's Hawk (Buteo ridgwayi) through reintroductions in the Punta Cana region and a comprehensive environmental education program.
+The Ridgway's Hawk project in Punta Cana seeks to increase the population of the critically endangered Ridgway's Hawk (Buteo ridgwayi) through reintroduction of the species in the Punta Cana region and a regionally comprehensive, environmental education program about the hawks.

 Total Funding Goal: $95,000